-Putin signs law allowing seizure of housing in temporarily occupied regions of Ukraine
+Putin signs law allowing housing to be seized in temporarily occupied regions of Ukraine

-Putin signs law allowing seizure of housing in temporarily occupied regions of Ukraine
+Putin signs law allowing housing to be seized in temporarily occupied regions of Ukraine

 The occupied settlement of Panteleimonivka in Donetsk Oblast.
 Photo: The Moscow Times

-The Russian occupation authorities in occupied parts of Donetsk, Luhansk, Kherson and Zaporizhzhia oblasts have been granted the right to, until 2030, seize housing belonging to Ukrainians who fled the war.
-The law was signed on 15 December by Kremlin ruler Vladimir Putin.
+The Russian occupation authorities in occupied parts of Donetsk, Luhansk, Kherson and Zaporizhzhia oblasts have been granted the right to seize housing belonging to Ukrainians who fled the war until 2030 under a new law signed on 15 December by Kremlin ruler Vladimir Putin.

 Source: The Moscow Times, an independent Amsterdam-based news outlet

-Details: Under the law, "houses, flats and rooms showing signs of ownerless property" located in the occupied territories of Ukraine will be recognised as the property of the regions or their municipalities.
+Details: Houses, apartments and rooms in occupied territories of Ukraine "that show signs of being ownerless property" will be deemed by the law to be the property of the regions or their municipalities.

 Advertisement:

-The criteria for determining "ownerless" status will be set by the occupation administrations themselves in coordination with Russia's state bodies Rosreestr and Rosimushchestvo.
+The criteria for determining "ownerless" status will be set by the occupation administrations themselves in coordination with the Russian state bodies Rosreestr and Rosimushchestvo.

-The absence of information about the owner or the inability to establish ownership based on available documents will not prevent seizure.
+The absence of information about the owner or inability to establish ownership based on the documents available will not prevent property from being seized.

-The law provides for various uses of confiscated property.
+Confiscated property may be put to various uses under the law.
 It may be allocated to Russian citizens living in the temporarily occupied territories who have lost housing "due to hostilities, sabotage, terrorist attacks or acts of aggression against the Russian Federation".

-In addition, the "authorities" may designate seized properties as service housing for civil servants, military personnel, officials, law enforcement officers, teachers and doctors.
+The "authorities" may also designate seized properties as service housing for civil servants, military personnel, officials, law enforcement officers, teachers and doctors.

 Russo-Ukrainian war occupation Putin